5 key steps to enhance workplace policy compliance

 Use inclusive language with guidelines

-Some policies are created for two reasons – firstly to be followed by employees, secondly as a fall-back to satisfy risk concerns and contractual areas.
-Because of the second reason, some policies tend to be long-winded documents written in “legalease” with pages and pages of small print.
+Policies can be long-winded documents written in “legalease” with pages and pages of small print.
 These are extremely unlikely to be read and followed.
-Therefore, policies should always be written so they can be understood and are clear, usually with guidelines and summaries with the essential points.
+Policies should always be written so they can be understood and are clear, usually with guidelines and summaries of the essential points.

-Introducing an employee attestation process that requires employees to acknowledge they have read and understood a policy is critical for compliance; this is done by usually confirming on the policy similar to agreeing to Terms & Conditions, or even using an e-signature.
+Introducing an employee attestation process that requires employees to acknowledge they have read and understood a policy is critical for compliance.
+This involves asking employees to digitally confirm they have read, understood and agree to a policy.

 Introduce attestation processes